top of page

 https://datachai.com/utm_source=google&utm_medium=cpc&utm_term={keyword}&utm_campaign=datachai&utm_content=none&utm_campaign_id={campaignid}

+To ensure that your conversion tracking was set up correctly, do a conversion test by clicking on your own ad and generating a conversion, such as submitting a contact form.
+You should see your conversion in GA4 within a few seconds.
 Note that GA4 takes 24-48 hours to get attributed, so your conversions on Google Ads will be delayed by that much.

 Campaign Structure